Learn how to find and use long-tail keywords to grow your website traffic from the search engines with these detailed tactics using several SEO tools.

 Here’s how to use the content gap tool within Ahrefs to identity long-tail keyword ideas.

-You can use the content gap tool to find out if your competitors rank for long-tail keyword opportunities that you don’t.
+You can use the content gap tool to determine if your competitors rank for long-tail keyword opportunities that you don’t.

 Enter your website into Ahrefs Site Explorer